ElectionDataAnalysis/electiondata/docs/User_Guide.md

    * `db_paramfile` the same in both
    * `db_name` the same in both

 In the directory indicated in `multi.par`, create a `.par` file for each results file you want to use.
 The results files and the `.par` files must both be in that directory.
 Follow the `templates/parameter_file_templates/results.par` template for the individual `.par` files.
+If all the files in a single directory use the same munger, you can create these `.par` files in batches

 ## Choose a Munger
 Ensure that the munger files are appropriate for your results file(s).